-We greedily drank water.
-Our cupped hands gathering it up from the little spigot on the ‘water buffalo’ – which was an old army water tank mounted on a trailer.
-It was the main supply of water for the entire camp.
+We greedily drank water, our cupped hands gathering it up from the little spigot on the “water buffalo”—which was an old army water tank mounted on a trailer.
+It held the main supply of water for the entire camp.

 It was just after dark and already cold.
 I zipped up my jacket the last few inches and wished there was a hoodie on it.
-The sparkling clear sky told me it would get much, much colder before it was all over.
+The clear sky told me it would get much, much colder before it was all over.
 The full moon was going to be helpful.
-For miles all around us was nothing but chaparral bushes.
-Well, OK, there were sometimes saguaros or barrel cactus, scorpions, and kangaroo rats.
+There was nothing around for miles except chaparral bushes.
+Well, OK, there were some saguaros or barrel cactus, scorpions, and kangaroo rats, too.

 Most of the plant and animal life here had the attitude of stabbing you first and asking questions later.
 So the bright moonlight would at least help keep the kids from getting punctured.